Decisive Jacksonville Probate Litigation Attorneys

 Some cases of undue influence might be less obvious.
 For example, the wrongdoer might not overtly intimidate the person making the will, but he or she might nevertheless be so close to the person to have inappropriate or unfair leverage during the process of drafting and executing the documents.

 The law on undue influence in Florida is complex.
 Several key court cases have established a series of factors that must be considered when determining where influence was improper or undue.
 This determination can also shift the burden of proof in a legal action, forcing the opposing party to prove certain factors as well.
-For that reason, it’s important to talk with an experienced Florida estate law attorney to make sure you understand the law and how it might apply to your case.
+For that reason, it’s important to talk with an experienced estate law firm in Florida to make sure you understand the law and how it might apply to your case.

 Financial Abuse of the Elderly